University College MA Program Coordinator

-Originally from Houston, Karen hopped around the east coast to earn an M.A. in American Studies from the College of William and Mary and a B.A. from Skidmore College in American Studies and Women’s and Gender Studies.
-Landing in St. Louis, Karen earned her M.A. and Ph.D. in American Studies from Saint Louis University and taught courses in Women’s and Gender Studies throughout the St. Louis region.
-She is most interested in intersections of power, gender, authority, class, and religion, and her academic work centered around Mormon feminism.
+Originally from Houston, Karen hopped around the east coast to earn a B.A. from Skidmore College in American Studies and Women’s and Gender Studies and an M.A. in American Studies from the College of William and Mary.
+Landing in St. Louis, Karen earned her M.A. and Ph.D. in American Studies from Saint Louis University and taught courses in American Studies, Interdisciplinary Studies, and Women’s and Gender Studies throughout the St. Louis region.
+She is most interested in intersections of power, gender, authority, class, and religion, and her academic work centers around Mormon feminism.

-When not spreading the gospel of American Culture Studies, Karen can be found enjoying the company of her partners, two cats, and many plants in South City.
+When not spreading the gospel of American Culture Studies, Karen can be found enjoying the company of her partners, three cats, and many plants.